Published 2026-04-09

 48 hours: Nicotine is almost completely cleared from your body.
 Nerve endings begin to regenerate, and your senses of smell and taste start to improve.
 Many people notice food tasting better within the first few days.

 72 hours: Bronchial tubes begin to relax, making breathing easier.
 Lung capacity starts to increase.
 This is also typically when withdrawal symptoms peak — cravings, irritability, and anxiety are at their strongest but begin to ease from this point forward.
+See our dedicated side effects of quitting smoking guide for symptom-by-symptom timelines.

 One week: The worst of the physical withdrawal is over.
 Your body has adjusted to functioning without nicotine, and cravings are becoming shorter and less intense.